MPLS Division: Transfer of Status - Checklist for Students

 - Keep a log/record of any permission for inclusion of 3rd party copyright material

 - Keep a log/record of any subject-specific (e.g. research methodology; data analysis and management; record keeping; bibliographical skills; presentation of research) and personal and professional skills (e.g. time management, language skills, IT skills, team work, problem solving, presentation skills, teaching skills, career planning) which you have already acquired during the course of your time as a Probationary Research Student

 - Identify any skills which might require further development or refinement

-- Keep a record of any other related activities (e.g. presentation of posters, attendance at conferences, courses attended, publications, opportunities to undertake teaching, etc.), which have made a contribution to the development of your work
+- Keep a record of any other academic and professional activities, (e.g. presentation of posters, attendance at seminars and conferences, courses attended, publications, opportunities to undertake teaching, etc.).
+Students should keep a record of all activities – they may or may not have made a contribution to the development of your work.